-The past weekend I got into a conversation with a friend about the exact meaning of “few” (yes, sadly, this is how I spend my time.)
-Like many people, she said a very definite idea of what “few” meant: three or more.
-Yet, from an LSAT perspective, is that definitely correct?
+Last weekend I got into a conversation with a friend about the exact meaning of few.
+Yes, sadly, this is how I spend my time.
+Like many people, she has a very definite idea of what few means: three or more.
+However, from an LSAT perspective, is that definitely correct?
 Actually, no.

-While many people would agree that “few” means three or more, the actual dictionary definition of “few’ is, “not many but more than one.”
-So, a “few” cannot be one, but it can be as low as two.
-This surprises a lot of people but highlights some of the dangers of taking the LSAT without preparing beforehand: you can easily end up misinterpreting words you use every day and are generally confident you understand.
+While many would agree that few means three or more, the dictionary definition is, “not many but more than one”.
+So, a few cannot be one, but it can be as low as two.
+This surprises many people but highlights some of the dangers of taking the LSAT without preparing beforehand.
+You can easily end up misinterpreting words you use every day and are generally confident you understand.
 Why is this?
-Because the LSAT tends to use the logical or dictionary meaning of a word, which is sometimes different from the way such words are use in everyday conversations.
-This is an interesting concept, so let’s look at an example.
+The LSAT tends to use the logical or dictionary meaning of a word which can vary from its colloquial meaning.
+The way we use words in everyday conversations isn’t always the textbook version of it.
+It’s is an interesting concept, so let’s look at an example.

-One classic example of word misinterpretation occurs with “some.”
-As we discuss in our LSAT Courses and in the LSAT Logical Reasoning Bible, “some” means “at least one, possible all.”
-While most people understand the “at least one” part, it is the “possibly all” portion that surprises them.
-For example, if you tell your roommate that “some” of your friends are coming over to watch the game, most of us assume that means not all of your friends are coming (otherwise, why wouldn’t you have said that all of your friends were coming) But, logically speaking, “some” can include “all,” so in the LSAT world, it may be that all of your friends are coming over.
-The nice thing about “some” is that the definition is clear: always at least one, but maybe all.
-Other terms, such as “few,” “several,” and “many,” are more relative.
+One classic example of word misinterpretation occurs with some.
+As we discuss in our LSAT Courses and in our Logical Reasoning Bible, some means at least one, possibly all.
+While most people understand the at least one part, it is the possibly all portion that surprises them.
+For example, if you tell your roommate that some of your friends are coming over to watch the game, most of us assume that means not all of your friends are coming.
+Otherwise, why wouldn’t you have said that all of your friends were coming.
+But logically speaking, some can include all.
+Therefore, in the LSAT world, it may be that all of your friends are coming over.
+The nice thing about some is that the definition is clear: always at least one, but maybe all.
+Other terms, such as few, several, and many are more relative.
 Let’s examine each.

 The point to take away from this discussion is that the way words are used on the LSAT is not necessarily the same as the way you might typically use those words.
 And, when terms representing quantity are used, this is even more likely to be the case.
 Part of the value of studying the LSAT prior to taking the test is that you can familiarize yourself with the way the test makers use language, so you don’t have to think about these issues during the test.
 That kind of familiarity can make you a faster and more confident test taker.